WEBSITE UPDATED Monday January 24, 2022

 Project Title: Evaluation of Procedures to Reduce Delayed Mortality of Black Bass Following Summer Tournaments.

-Gene Gilliland contacted David Kinser and invited Oxygenation Systems of Texas in 1999 to actively participate in a research project funded by B.A.S.S./ESPN.
-The research objective was to identify more effective methods of livewell oxygenation and establish new innovative oxygen-injection livewell equipment and scientific methods testing Kinser’s new livewell oxygen-injection technology that would dramatically improve summer bass tournament survival.
+Gilliland 1999, contacted David Kinser and invited Oxygenation Systems of Texas in 1999 to actively participate in a research project funded by B.A.S.S./ESPN.
+The research objective was to identify less effective methods of livewell oxygenation (mechanical aeration and freshwater exchanges) and establish new innovative methods and new livewell oxygen-injection technology that would insure safe, continuous DO water quality; dramatically improve summer bass tournament survival.

-The Oxygen Edge ™ was tested and used extensively in this research project.
-Oxygenation Systems of Texas (David Kinser) provided ongoing technical expertise as well as expertise in important areas of equipment and oxygen gas safety and valuable oxygen system application knowledge and instructions for safe and effective use.
+The Oxygen Edge ™ was tested and used and tested extensively by Gilliland in this research project.
+Oxygenation Systems of Texas (David Kinser) provided ongoing technical expertise as well as expertise in important areas of equipment and oxygen gas safety.
+Kinser provided valuable oxygen system applications, knowledge and instructions for safe and effective use.

-Bass boat livewell oxygen injection dramatically improved summer tournament survival compared to standard boat livewell aerators and water pumps which are much less effective oxygenators in the summer.
+Bass boat livewell oxygen injection dramatically improved summer tournament survival compared to standard boat livewell aerators and water pumps which are not effective oxygenators in the summer.
 Yet these aerators and water pumps are still endorsed and promoted by the bass boat industry and many tournament officials to date.
-The politics of oxygen or air, life and death, the fish that get the lifesaving oxygen when suffocating in summer livewells or the electric fan (mechanical aeration) that is no oxygen life support system.

 Gilliland et.al. research was published in 2002 by ESPN Productions, Inc/B.A.S.S.
 “KEEPING BASS ALIVE” A Guidebook for Anglers and Tournament Organizers